bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

     :source-position: none

 .. seealso::
-    For more information on colors in Bokeh, see the entry for :class:`~bokeh.core.properties.Color` in the reference guide.
+    For more information on colors in Bokeh, see the entry for |Color| in the reference guide.

 .. _first_steps_4_toolbar: